 It's always important to check the terms and conditions of your policy to see exactly what is covered, however, as the circumstances in which you can make a cancellation or curtailment claim can be restricted.

-You should look for a policy that offers cancellation and curtailment cover of at least £3,000, which will include cover for any excursions you have already organised and paid for.
+You should look for a policy that offers cancellation and curtailment cover of at least £2,000, which will include cover for any excursions you've already organised and paid for.

 Personal belongings and money